East Lake Scenic Area of Wuhan — Chu Culture in Picturesque Landscapes

 After Wu Qi's Reform (386 BC — 381 BC), Chu State reached its peak, when the kingdom kept expanding and flourishing and created glorious Chu Culture.

-Chu Style Gate and City Wall on East Lake, Photo from Official Site of East Lake Scenic Area of Wuhan.
+Chu Style Gate and City Wall on East Lake, Photo from Official Site of Donghu Scenic Area of Wuhan.

-The Chu Culture, including literature (Chu Ci), dialect, music, dance, custom, art, have been inherited by locals throughout history, or are displaying in grand museums.
+The Chu Culture, including literature (Chu Ci), dialect, music, dance, custom, and art, have been inherited by locals throughout history, or are displayed in grand museums.

 Unearthed Lacquerware Food Container of the Chu State — Hubei Museum (Photo by Dongmaiying)

-East Lake is in Hubei Province, the middle-south of China;
+It is located in Hubei Province, the middle-south of China;

-The East Lake water area is 33 square kilometers, and the entire East Lake Scenic Area of Wuhan is 88 square kilometers' large;
+The water area is 33 square kilometers, and the entire East Lake Scenic Area of Wuhan is 88 square kilometers large;

-The whole East Lake Scenic Area consists of 12 smaller lakes, scattering with over 120 islands;
+The whole Scenic Area consists of 12 smaller lakes, scattering with over 120 islands;

 East Lake Greenways that string famous sites of the scenic area are 6 meters wide and 101.98 kilometers long;

-Part of East Lake Greenways, Photo from Official Site of East Lake Scenic Area of Wuhan.
+Part of East Lake Greenways, Photo from Official Site of Donghu Scenic Area of Wuhan.

-There are around 67 types of fishes and 234 bird species;
+There are around 67 types of fish and 234 bird species;